There are not many things I say more often when teaching than…

 “an ounce of prevention is worth a pound of cure.”

-Check out the video below for a recent example when I used this strategy as a teachable moment in class:
+Check out the video below for more info and a recent example of how I used this strategy as a teachable moment in class:

 So to Recap: